MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 **1.1 If you haven't worked with Windows PowerShell**

    We highly recommend you to install anaconda instead of miniconda.
-Anaconda is a full package of python and other useful tools, which can take many disk spaces from your computer, while miniconda is a minimal version of anaconda.
+Anaconda is a full package of python and other useful tools.
+   Anaconda can take up a lot of space on your computer, but you will have everything available and it is easy to use.
+   Miniconda is a minimal version of anaconda, but it does not come with all the tools you might need.
 You can download anaconda [here](https://www.anaconda.com/products/individual). <br>
    Anaconda environment will be activated by default after you install it.
 You can check whether it is activated by opening your anaconda prompt.
 If you see `(base)` at the beginning of your command line prompt, it means you are in the default environment of conda. <br>

 **1.2 If you have worked with Windows PowerShell**